Skip to Content

 These are completely different than Duolingo Achievements, which you can find if you scroll down to the bottom of your profile on the Duolingo app.

 Achievements can be earned at any time, while Monthly Badges need to be earned within the month that it is offered.
-You can’t earn the May Monthly Badge in June.
+For example, you can’t earn the May Monthly Badge in June.

 Duolingo exclusive monthly badge